 Scheduled for July 24 (COVID allowing), the fine-dining event has already stirred up plenty of support, with performers like Paulini also joining the line-up.

-“The success of any cafe is as much about the quality of food and coffee as it is about hospitality, and the students gave both in spades.”
+“The success of any cafe is as much about the food and coffee as it is about hospitality,” McLeod says.
+“The students gave both in spades.”

 The cafe is open to the public, with all proceeds going directly to the college.

 McLeod’s culinary skills are sure to be a huge drawcard for the STEPS Grand Winter Ball.
 His career extends across multiple countries and Michelin-listed restaurants.
 To celebrate the students, the college, and the beauty of the Sunshine Coast, McLeod will be using locally-sourced ingredients to create dishes for the event.